 I had taken my boyfriend with me to Virginia.
 After a year in the place, minus my term in Germany, we were tired of the culture shock and moved back to Oregon where I married the boyfriend and attended the University of Oregon.
 I got my degree there in English, then began working at Oregon State University.
 The work bored me to death.
 I decided to attend graduate school and finally settled on law school.
 I thought it would be a nice way to write and earn a living.
 During this time the husband and I divorced and I met someone else.
 The year before I was planning to attend law school, I got pregnant with my first daughter.
 This delayed my law school attendance at Lewis and Clark Law School by a year.
 I hated the first year in law school.
 Even having modeled, a career that is known for all sorts of pitiful human behavior, I had never met more ego-driven, competitive jerks in one place.
 It was also a shock to discover just how much of our legal system, in fact the entire basis of it, was formed with the purpose of expanding capitalism and imperialism.
 This was quite a depressing realization for me.
 Thankfully, second year was a marked improvement over first.
 I met people who have since become some of my best friends.
 I began to enjoy law school and published three papers as a student.
 I was getting to write, which I loved, and I had finally met some really cool people.
 I sought out others who wanted to try and use the law for improvement, rather than for the lining of a few wealthy pockets.

 Then law school ended and reality sunk in.
 Practicing law was nothing like law school.
 Nothing.
 I hated it.
 Actually, I didn’t hate the practice of law so much as the people at the place I worked.
 It was a miserable, toxic snake pit of hell.
 I decided to start my own practice.
 This was great until the laws changed in my area of practice and obliterated my business.
 I struggled to find a job for over a year.
 I worked at an internet marketing company and taught riding lessons.
 Personally, I went through a really rough patch with my daughter’s father and his sociopathic girlfriend.
 I got breast cancer and went through radiation.
-I ended up back working at the toxic snake pit, but it was worse than it had ever been when I worked there before and I left at the end of 2007.
+I ended up back working at the toxic snake pit, but it was worse than it had ever been when I worked there before and I left again.
 I moved to NYC for a year.
 I had another beautiful baby.
 I have struggled to keep writing, mainly because work and single-parenting keep me busy.
 I work to relearn French and Spanish and learn them completely.
 I am trying to learn how to play the cello, but I don’t practice enough, and I’m not deluded enough to believe I’ll ever be more than a passable player.

 I have known and am expanding my knowledge of the imperialism of the United States, and indeed much of the western world.
 Our country was founded on blood and theft; it is no surprise that it has continued its reign of world terror, destroying, rampaging, pillaging, all while waving its flag in the air, proclaiming itself the greatest nation on earth.
 It is the greatest: the greatest abuser of all.
 I can no longer remain silent about the war and profiteering of this country I was born into by chance.
 If I have learned anything in my life, it is that I cannot and will not be silent in the face of that which is wholly and completely wrong.
 I would rather die trying to change this system than sit idly by and watching our planet’s destruction by a greedy few.
 On a personal level, I have struggled to remove the noose from neck that would silence me, all in preparation for speaking out against the ills of our civilization.
 For my children, for our planet, for all of humanity, I must do what little I can to help bring about the paradigm shift that must happen if our species is to survive.
 Above all, this is my purpose.

 I resisted writing a bio because I do not believe these experiences are who I am, although they contribute.
 And so much is left out.
 In writing this, I had to choose what to include, and settled mostly on locational chronology.
 Many more pages could have been devoted to the relationships of my life, or my struggles with self-confidence, or my family.
 People develop preconceived notions of who a person is based on their experiences and I have found that generally any preconceived ideas about me based on my experiences are not accurate.
 I usually do not tell people I was a model because then that is all they want to know about in our media driven, fame-seeking culture and I can’t give them the stories they want to hear.
 Modeling for me was not about the work but about getting off the farm in Oregon and seeing other parts of the world.
 Other than that, it was a blip on my personal radar.
+I marvel now that I was the least bit interested in it.
 I now also avoid telling people I am a lawyer because there are preconceived ideas about that as well, and they definitely don’t fit who I am.
 Who I am, what I have right now is right here.
 There is no future and there is no past.
 All of that is in my head, in my imperfect memories, a series of neurotransmitters bathing neurons, sending energy messages all around my brain.

 About me?
 I am energy walking around in an organic body.
 My brain may or may not have been abducted by aliens.
 In either case, this energy is still here and it must type out the words that pound the inside of my skull.
 That is the outlet for this energy.
 This is who I am right now.
 Later when this is being read, I may be someone else.
 I cannot say for sure.
-All the details of my persona (mom, college grad, recovering lawyer, young urban creative type), these details are not me.
+All the details of my persona (mom, college grad, recovering lawyer, writer (whatever)), these details are not me.
 They are the trappings of this life, things about which readers can form judgments.